AE9RB/browserchannel/README.md

       end
     end

 Be sure not to deploy the Closure Script build tool or debug tools like Rack::Reloader.
-These may severely affect performance or security if deployed to production.
+These will severely affect performance and security.
-You can run the servers anywhere that runs a Rack application.

-    map '/demo.channel' do
-      run BrowserChannel::Server.new, :handler => MyHandler
-    end
-    map '/demo.test' do
-      run BrowserTestChannel::Server.new
-    end
+Check your middleware if you're not seeing the benchmarks you expect.